 Employment Lawyer Dallas

-Employment law is a broad umbrella encompassing many different legal practices.
+The Dallas Employment Lawyers of Thorpe & Hatcher, LLP understand that Employment Law is a broad umbrella encompassing many different legal practices.
 Since employers can restrict the rights of potential new hires and current employees in various ways, people seek out an employment lawyer for myriad injustices related to breaches of contract, discrimination, and an unlawful restriction of exercising certain rights.
 The different protections that are covered will be explained below, along with helpful examples.

-The United States labor law was established with the National Labor Relations Act (NLRA) of 1935, otherwise known as 29 U.S.C. § 151, et seq.
-This law guarantees certain rights for employees.
+The foundational bedrock of United States labor and employment law was established with the National Labor Relations Act (NLRA) of 1935, otherwise known as 29 U.S.C. § 151, et seq.
+This law guarantees certain rights for employees, the rights of which stand firm in Dallas.
 It has undergone many changes and has been challenged with many suits.
 However, it still provides protection to employers and employees, encourages collective bargaining, and seeks to limit and prevent abuses in the private sector.
 The rights that employees are entitled to include:

 - Protection from an employer interfering with, forcing, or restricting employees’ rights under the NLRA

 - Protection from being refused a job, being fired or discriminated against because of an individual’s non-membership or membership in a union

 - Protection of an employer in interfering with the creation and administration of a labor organization